maksr13/cypress-page-object-circleci/README.md

 - To start using this script, please go to ../../../helpers/api/apiCircleCi/ApiCircleCi file and update apiCircleUrl, circleOrgSlug, repo and circleToken to corresponding values

 You can get these values like that:
-    1. Go to project on CircleCI
+    1. Go to project on CircleCI.
-    2. Select your branch via filter drop-down
+    2. Select your branch via filter drop-down.
     3. Click 'Trigger Pipeline' button
     4. open dev tools in your browser and go to 'Network' tab (this step can be different depending on your browser, please google how to check requests in your browser)
     5. Click 'Trigger Pipeline' button